surifirstpin/biplus_documentation/docs/User_Reports.md

 All the mathematical and logical calculation are carried out in a report using Calculated column

-Click on **Calculated column** button to enable table calculations as shown in below image,
+Click on **Calculated column** button to enable table calculations,

 - **Field name** unique identifier name to refer calculated column.
 - **Label** labeling the calculated column.